niesfisch/dbevaluator/README.md

 ## sample output

-this is what a typical run of db evaluation looks like
+this is what a typical run of a db evaluation looks like

     -------------------------------------------------------
      T E S T S